zachmccabe/zachmccabe.github.io/_beijing/faq.md

 A lot has changed since I started this project in 2015.

-I didn't write this book to change the world.
-I did write it to help you connect with Beijingers and their city.
+I still stand by the original goal of this project, which is is to help you connect with Beijingers and their city.
 Let's push that a little further, huh?

 Starting now, with the launch of version 2, I'm distributing this book free of charge on this website.